 Python Lambda Functions

-In Python, an anonymous function means that a function is without a name.
+Python Lambda Functions are anonymous function means that the function is without a name.
 As we already know that the def keyword is used to define a normal function in Python.
 Similarly, the lambda keyword is used to define an anonymous function in Python.
-It has the following syntax:

 - This function can have any number of arguments but only one expression, which is evaluated and returned.